Skip to Main Content

 Motorola, Clear-Com and Riedel comms tuned for NYC RF density

-Here is how the work lines up.
-Production comms in New York have to survive one of the most congested RF settings on the planet.
-Midtown high-rises blocking line-of-sight, MTA subway tunnels swallowing signal between exterior holding and underground setups, and FCC range already crowded with broadcast, public-safety and DAS traffic from Comcast, Verizon and Spectrum infrastructure.
+Production communications in New York have to survive one of the most crowded RF settings on the planet.
+Midtown high-rises block line-of-sight.
+MTA subway tunnels swallow signal between exterior holding and underground sets.
+The FCC range is already packed with broadcast, public-safety, and DAS traffic from Comcast, Verizon, and Spectrum setups.

-Here is what that looks like on the ground.
 Our rental team builds packages around Boland Communications and Stray Angel inventory.
-Motorola digital handhelds, Clear-Com FreeSpeak and HelixNet beltpacks, Riedel Artist mainframes for multi-unit features, plus surveillance earpieces, IFB receivers and director headsets delivered by department on a programmed channel plan.
-Each radio ships pre-programmed for the production's frequency assignment, charged and serial-tracked, with backup units and spare batteries built into the package so a missing PA radio at 5am call doesn't pull the second AD off the set.
+That covers Motorola digital handhelds plus Clear-Com FreeSpeak and HelixNet beltpacks.
+Riedel Artist mainframes handle multi-unit features.
+We add surveillance earpieces, IFB receivers, and director headsets, handed out by department on a set channel plan.
+Each radio ships pre-programmed for the production's frequency, charged and serial-tracked.
+Backup units and spare batteries come built into the package, so a missing PA radio at a 5am call doesn't pull the second AD off the set.

-Here is how the picture comes together.
-Coverage planning is the part that separates seasoned NYC rental houses from generalists.
-Manhattan canyons demand repeaters strategically placed on rooftops or interior building risers.
-Hudson Yards, World Trade and Brooklyn Navy Yard work lines up with building DAS managers so radios don't fight existing public-safety bands.
+Coverage planning is what separates seasoned NYC rental houses from generalists.
+Manhattan canyons need repeaters placed on rooftops or interior building risers.
+Work at Hudson Yards, World Trade, and Brooklyn Navy Yard lines up with building DAS managers.
+That keeps radios from fighting existing public-safety bands.
 Remote unit work in the Catskills or out on Long Island leans on long-range UHF and crossband repeaters to reach base camp.

-Here is what we have to work with.
-We handle FCC planning through the production's frequency coordinator, layer in IFB feeds for talent on commercial work, and tie radio comms into Clear-Com video village so the director, script supervisor and DIT bay at Light Iron NY or PostWorks stay on one talkback bus.
-Battery management, mid-day gear swaps and channel reprogramming for unexpected location additions stay with our coordinator through wrap.
+We handle FCC planning through the production's frequency coordinator.
+On commercial work, our team also layers in IFB feeds for talent.
+Radio comms then tie into Clear-Com video village.
+The director, script supervisor, and DIT bay at Light Iron NY or PostWorks all stay on one talkback bus.
+Battery management, mid-day gear swaps, and channel reprogramming for surprise location additions stay with our coordinator through wrap.

 FAQ